gciatto/kt-mpp/README.md

 - `allWarningsAsErrors` (optional, default value: `true`): if true, the Kotlin compiler will consider all warnings as errors.

+- `disableJavadocTask` (optional, default value: `true`): if true, default javadoc task will be disabled.

 - `ktCompilerArgs` (mandatory, default value: `""`): free compiler arguments to be passed to the Kotlin compiler, for all platforms.

 - `ktCompilerArgsJvm` (mandatory, default value: `""`): free compiler arguments to be passed to the Kotlin compiler when compiling JVM sources.